-In classic Amazon fashion, the company has quietly changed the maximum number of characters it will index in a product detail page’s backend keywords to 250.
-No one ever believed that Amazon would index all 5,000 characters available but merchants added them anyway.
-But from what we’re hearing in the selling community is that only 250 count—and the placement order doesn’t matter, it can be random.
-We first heard about Amazon’s 250 character indexing maximum in the beginning of May 2016.
+In classic Amazon fashion, the company has changed the maximum number of characters it will index in a product detail page’s backend keywords up to 249 From what we’re hearing in the selling community is that only 250 count—and the placement order doesn’t matter, it can be random.
+All of your 249 characters need to be in the top line.
+We first heard about Amazon’s character indexing maximum at the beginning of May 2016.
 We thought it was just a rumor.
 But we’ve been digging deeper and talking to our customers, and sure enough, it’s true.

 Amazon posted in Seller Central on August 24, 2017, about a “new feature improving the quality of search results.”
 Here’s the original message with embolden text of the most important updates: